Swifty Scooting around Hull...

 The shops are aimed at the premium end of the retail market and there were lots of well to do ladies wearing Barbour jackets!
 There is also a racecourse and large Saturday market that was closing just as I arrived.

 The highlight of my visit to Beverley was certainly seeing the Minster.

 Dating from the 13th Century and similar in design to the more famous churches in York or Lincoln, I have never seen such an impressive religious building in such a small town.
-The intricate carvings of monks and other religious leaders was so detailed and well restored that I doubt there are better examples in the U.K.
+The intricate carvings of monks and other religious leaders were so detailed and well-restored that I doubt there are better examples in the U.K.

 I left Beverley impressed and will probably head back to explore the other impressive church at the other of end of the town centre.
 The town also lies at the heart of the Yorkshire Wolds cycling route and a good day tour can be created from York or Scarborough.